Chapter 6 : Chapter VI

 Joan smiled as she sat down, momentarily becoming distracted by the view of the hall from this new angle.
-“I’ve come back to see if you need new teachers, actually,” she said.
-“I’d love to teach a new class.
+“I have returned to see if you need new instructors, actually,” she said.
+“I would love to teach a new class.
 Have you given any thought to the art of divination?”

 “Have you any experience with divination?”
 Salazar asked, his tone sceptical.

 Joan nodded.
 “Ten years ago, soon after I left Hogwarts, I had a vision.
 I constantly saw images of a fire in a field, and I thought I was going mad.
 And then a month later, I woke to find my farm ablaze.
-I realised that what I’d been seeing was the future.
-Since then, I’ve managed to control the visions, to understand what they mean.
-They’re not all as simple as predicting a fire.”
+I realised that what I had been seeing was the future.
+Since then, I have managed to control the visions, to understand what they mean.
+They are not all as simple as predicting a fire.”

-“That could potentially make a good class,” Rowena began, “but wouldn’t a student already need to possess this power?
-It doesn’t sound like something you can teach just anyone.”
+“That could potentially make a good class,” Rowena began, “but would a student not already need to possess this power?
+It does not sound like something you can teach just anyone.”

 “I think I could,” said Joan.
-“I didn’t have the power while I was at Hogwarts.
-I’d been experimenting with divination for a while before I got that first vision, and then I got to understanding them with the help of a herbalist in my village.
+“I did not have the power of advanced sight while I was at Hogwarts.
+I had been experimenting with divination for a while before I got that first vision, and then I got to understanding them with the help of a herbalist in my village.
 So I think it is a power that can be learned, not necessarily one that a student has to be born with.”

-“That’s wonderful, Joan,” said Helga.
-“I think it’d be a great idea to have you teach here.”
+“That is wonderful, Joan,” said Helga.
+“I think it would be a marvellous idea to have you teach here.”

 Joan beamed, and looked around at the other three founders hopefully.
 Godric saw no reason why she shouldn’t be allowed to teach at Hogwarts, and gave his approval; Salazar and Rowena were quick to do so as well.
 As it was spring, however, they advised her that she’d not be starting until the following autumn for the new term.